-Allyson Robinson, our associate director of diversity, said the Back to Work seminars address a critical need.
-“Because of the widespread prejudice we face, transgender youth and adults experience unemployment at twice the rate of their fellow citizens and one in five have been homeless,” said Robinson.
-“Transgender people make great employees, but they need superior, specialized job hunting skills to help overcome the bias against us in hiring.”
+Allyson Robinson, HRC's associate director of diversity, said the Back to Work seminars address a critical need.
+"Because of the widespread prejudice we face, transgender youth and adults experience unemployment at twice the rate of their fellow citizens and one in five have been homeless," said Robinson.
+"Transgender people make great employees, but they need superior, specialized job hunting skills to help overcome the bias against us in hiring."

 Attendance at the Back to Work seminar is free and open to any unemployed or underemployed transgender person.
 In addition, the first 30 registrants for the seminar will receive, also free of cost, a suite of individualized, open-ended services after the seminar from a credentialed, experienced career coach to help them navigate their own job search.

 "Not only do we need to pass the Transgender Equal Rights Bill for employment non-discrimination protections here in Massachusetts, but also we need to get our transgender youth and adults back to work and give them the tools to do so," said Gunner Scott, executive director of the Massachusetts Transgender Political Coalition.

 Participants in the two-day seminar will be trained in refining their career focus, preparing a résumé, researching the job market, building a professional network and interviewing techniques.
 The Foundation for New Directions (FND), a non-profit, transgender-owned career coaching organization based in Atlanta, Georgia, will provide the training.